eric-brechemier/digitalocean-shell-api/README.md

                          of an event, returned in percents in event.percentage in response data.

+## ROADMAP ##

+TODO: simplify the output of each method, returning only a list of identifiers in list.sh scripts?
+Full details can then be retrieved with read.sh.

 TODO: write unit tests to check that each script produces the expected URL, by replacing the common function used in all scripts to query the HTTP API, checking the value without producing any actual request instead.